‘True Lies’ actress alleges she was abused at age 12

 - Boeing’s bid to buy Embraer could see Brazilian engineers work on the 797

-“True Lies” filmmaker James Cameron said he was unaware of Dushku’s experience and lauded her for speaking out.
+“True Lies” filmmaker James Cameron said he was unaware of what he called Dushku’s “heartbreaking” experience and lauded her as “very brave” for speaking up.

+“Had I known about it, there would have been no mercy,” said Cameron, who was taking part in a Q&A session with TV critics Saturday to promote a new TV show.
+“Now, especially when I have daughters, there really is no mercy.”

+Dushku joins the growing ranks of those alleging sexual misconduct in the wake of the Harvey Weinstein scandal.
+The allegations against the movie mogul, which he has denied, and other Hollywood and media figures gave rise to the #MeToo protest movement.

 The Associated Press, which does not normally identify minors who are victims of sexual abuse, is reporting Dusku’s name because she has gone public with her allegations.